 No words can adequately express the condolences felt for those who have suffered loss during the recent wildfires in California and the Northwest United States.
-In the case of active fires, the upmost concern should always be for the immediate safety of persons and property first.
-The devastation of wild fires this year has been particularly extreme.
-The following is some advice for pool professional in dealing with the restoration and repair of swimming pools after a wildfire.
+In the case of active fires, the utmost concern should always be for the immediate safety of persons and property first.
+The devastation of wildfires this year has been particularly extreme.
+The following is some advice for pool professionals in dealing with the restoration and repair of swimming pools after a wildfire.

 During the fire

-All types of debris are possible during times of wildfires as result of possible high winds.
-Smoke, ash, tree branches, leaves and fire suppressant chemicals will all most likely end up in the pool.
+All types of debris are possible during times of wildfires as a result of possible high winds.
+Smoke, ash, tree branches, leaves, and fire suppressant chemicals will all most likely end up in the pool.
 There is the possibility that live animals may seek shelter in the water or pool area.
 Do not attempt to deal with live wild animals on your own.
 Immediately contact your local animal control or wildlife management officials.
 Use extreme caution in and around areas where wildfires are still active.
-Protective gear such as respiratory mask, goggles and gloves may be required in these situations.
+Protective gear such as respiratory masks, goggles, and gloves may be required in these situations.
 It is prudent to carry some emergency supplies on your truck at all times.
-This could include bottled water, safety flares, a protective non-flammable blanket, a battery powered radio and flashlight.
-In addition, it is vital to comply with the emergency management in the area.
-Avoid areas of heavy smoke where emergency crews are setup.
+This could include bottled water, safety flares, a protective non-flammable blanket, a battery-powered radio, and a flashlight.
+In addition, it is vital to comply with emergency management in the area.
+Avoid areas of heavy smoke where emergency crews are set up.
 Service companies should never attempt to cross an emergency barrier or evacuation zone to deal with pools.
-Fire can change course and move rapidly especially in areas of high winds.
+Fire can change course and move rapidly, especially in areas of high winds.
 If your route is anywhere near where fires are, make sure to have several planned escape routes thought out ahead of time.
 Smoke and ash can be a problem for miles beyond the fire.
 In the summer of 2017, smoke from the fires in British Columbia spread all the way down to the Seattle Washington area.
 The airborne ash and debris affected many pools in the area.
 Some of the pools developed filter problems and bouts of algae.

 After the fire